The Best Shows To Binge Watch On Netflix Right Now

 With three seasons to watch, the Netflix original series Bridgerton has all the makings of a binge-worthy show.
 With an outstanding and diverse cast, an engaging story about families in England’s Regency era seeking love, fortune, and power, and a clever way of incorporating modern music and culture into a long-ago period, the show is a fascinating addition to the Netflix library.

 If you want more of the Bridgerton universe, check out Queen Charlotte: A Bridgerton Story, which came out in May 2023.
 It’s a great way to learn about everyone's favorite queen.
-And now, Bridgerton Season 4 is confirmed.
+Bridgerton Season 4 will be here before you know it…

 Momo in DandaDan.